JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 The package includes a comprehensive suite of unit tests that cover all functionalities, ensuring reliability and correctness.
 Extensive documentation is provided, including a user guide, API reference, and examples to help users get started quickly.
-Aqua.jl is used to test the package dependencies.
 Documentation is built using Documenter.jl.

 ## Application studies